SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

-Self-supervised learning (SSL) models~\cite{grill2020bootstrap, chen2021exploring, zbontar2021barlow}, that are proposed recently, provide us a possible solution to tackle the aforementioned limitations.
+Self-supervised learning (SSL) models~\cite{grill2020bootstrap, chen2021exploring, zbontar2021barlow} provide us a possible solution to tackle the aforementioned limitations.
 SSL enables training a model by iteratively updating network parameters without using negative samples.
-Thus, it presents a way to scale recommender systems into big data scenarios.
 Research in various domains ranging from Computer Vision (CV) to Natural Language Processing (NLP), has shown that SSL is possible to achieve competitive or even better results than supervised learning~\cite{grill2020bootstrap, chent2020simple, zbontar2021barlow}.
 The underlying idea is to maximize the similarity of representations obtained from different \textit{distorted versions} of a sample using a variant of Siamese networks~\cite{hadsell2006dimensionality}.
 Siamese networks usually include two symmetric networks (\textit{i.e.,} online network and target network) for inputs comparing.
 The problem with only positive sampling in model training is that, the Siamese networks collapse to a trivial constant solution~\cite{chen2021exploring}.
-Thus, in recent work, BYOL~\cite{grill2020bootstrap} and S{ IM}S{ IAM}~\cite{chen2021exploring} introduce asymmetry to the network architecture by adding parameter update technique.
-Specifically, in the network architecture, an additional ``predictor" network is stacked onto the online encoder.
-For parameter update, a special ``stop gradient" operation is highlighted to prevent solution collapsing.
-The difference between BYOL and S{ IM}S{ IAM} is that S{ IM}S{ IAM} does not need an additional momentum encoder, and its target network shares parameters with the online network.
-We will illustrate the architectures in detail (see Fig.~\ref{fig:siam_net}) in the related work section.
+Thus, in recent work, BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring} introduce asymmetry to the network architecture by adding parameter update technique.
+Specifically, in the network architecture, an additional ``predictor'' network is stacked onto the online encoder.
+For parameter update, a special ``stop gradient'' operation is highlighted to prevent solution collapsing.
+SimSiam simplifies BYOL by removing its ``momentum update'', which updates the parameters of target networks based on online networks.
+We will illustrate the architectures in detail in the related work section.